Best Small Gas Grills in 2023

 Coleman is one of the most well-known brands in RVing and camping supplies, so it should come as no surprise that their Road Trip grill is excellent for cooking in the great outdoors.
 Its mobility and well-designed cooking surface are its primary selling points.
 While this grill isn't light at 50 pounds, it folds flat and has two huge wheels that enable you to move it behind you like baggage.

 The cooking surface has three gas burners, which is unusual for a portable grill.
 Because it offers 285 square inches of cooking surface, you can sear a steak, roast kabobs, and grill veggies all at the same time with those three cooking zones.
-We really like the cast iron nonstick grill plates, which make cleanup a breeze after a barbeque.
+We like the cast iron nonstick grill plates, which make cleanup a breeze after a barbeque.

 - Cooking Area: 285 square inches